alma/alma-woocommerce-gateway/readme.txt

 4. Alma\'s payment page that users are sent to upon order confirmation

 == Changelog ==

+= 1.1.5 =
+* Fixes display on cart option that was always on
+* Tested against latest versions of Wordpress/WooCommerce

 = 1.1.4 =
 * Fixes various warnings when WooCommerce isn't activated